 The protags, Eric and Rachel, meet at a grief-support group.
 OK.
 But then it turns out Eric’s doctor is Rachel’s father.
 This is totally unnecessary.
 But even worse is when E&R encounter each other in the waiting room.
 Think about that.
 How many doctors there are and how many patients each doctor has.
-The odds, IN NEW YORK CITY, of you and your romantic interest having the same doc.
-Then the odds of you both having appts on the same day about the same time.
+What are the odds, IN NEW YORK CITY, of you and your romantic interest having the same doc?
+Then the odds of you both having appts on the same day about the same time?
 Boggle.

 I understand that everything can’t be a masterpiece.
 It’s fine.
 I’ve been watching a lot of movies lately.
 Or should I say starting them.
 I don’t finish most.
 I did get to the end of In Lieu because I had nothing else to do.

 Writing fiction?
 Seems unfathomable to me these days, like chasing a blow-up raft that’s floated out to sea.
 I sort of still see it bobbing out there, but it’s so far away, and I’m tired.
 I write some poetry though because that’s all language and emotion.
 I don’t have to grind out sentences and dialog and worry about where it’s going and the point of it all.